Considering Canadian Solar Inc. (CSIQ) as a potential investment: What Should You Do? - The Dwinnex

 Revenue Estimates

-6 analysts predict $1.9B in revenue for the current quarter.
+According to 6 analysts, the current quarter’s revenue is expected to be $1.9B.
 It ranges from a high estimate of $2.04B to a low estimate of $1.84B.
 As of the current estimate, Canadian Solar Inc.’s year-ago sales were $1.53B, an estimated increase of 24.10% from the year-ago figure.
 For the next quarter, 4 analysts are estimating revenue of $2.04B, an increase of 62.90% over than the figure of $24.10% in the same quarter last year.
 There is a high estimate of $2.53B for the next quarter, whereas the lowest estimate is $1.49B.

 A total of 6 analysts have provided revenue estimates for CSIQ’s current fiscal year.
 The highest revenue estimate was $7.79B, while the lowest revenue estimate was $7.33B, resulting in an average revenue estimate of $7.44B.
 In the same quarter a year ago, actual revenue was $5.28B, up 40.90% from the average estimate.
 Based on 6 analysts’ estimates, the company’s revenue will be $9.8B in the next fiscal year.
 The high estimate is $11.16B and the low estimate is $8.57B.
 The average revenue growth estimate for next year is up 31.80% from the average revenue estimate for this year.